 4. Encourage critical thinking.

-The wonderful (and difficult) part of our job is the lack a of manual on how to do our jobs.
+The wonderful (and difficult) part of our job is the lack of a manual on how to do our jobs.
 Every SLP will conduct an evaluation or target a goal in a different way, and one way is not necessarily better than the other.
 The important part is to continually ask ourselves “Is this working?” and then evaluate what worked and what didn’t.
 Speech/language therapy is dynamic; we are always striving for better sessions, and that’s what makes our job awesome.